 Washington Administrative Code (WAC) Section 222-16-050(1)(d)(i) lists the five rule-identified landforms (RIL) and directs the reader to Section 16 of the board manual where the RIL and their criteria are described in detail.
-Those five RIL are utilized by DNR's FPA approval process to determine if timber harvest has the potential to deliver sediment or debris to a public resource or in a manner that would threaten public safety (WAC 222-10-030(2)(b), SEPA policies for potentially unstable slopes and practices).
-The 2015 CMER Work Plan states that the Unstable Slope Criteria Project will evaluate the degree to which the landforms described in the unstable slopes rules and board manual identify potentially unstable areas that are likely towith a high probability of impacting public resources or threatenand public safety.
+The 2015 CMER Work Plan states that the Unstable Slope Criteria Project will evaluate the degree to which the landforms described in the unstable slopes rules and board manual identify potentially unstable areas with a high probability of impacting public resources and public safety.

-Current RIL definitions and criteria are based on landforms and processes that are inferred to yield relatively high landslide densities, are influenced by forest-practices, and have the highest likelihood for sediment delivery and are likely to have a probable significant adverse impact (WAC 222-10-030(2)(c)).
+Current RIL definitions and criteria are based on landforms and processes that are inferred to yield relatively high landslide densities, are influenced by forest practices, and have the highest likelihood for sediment delivery and probable significant adverse impact.
 They were developed from field observations, regional research, and watershed analysis data collected from various sources and methods.
-Observations of storm-induced landslides that have occurred since the current rules were implemented have shown that a sizable premain proportion of delivering hillslope landslides may originate from terrain that does not meet RIL criteria.
-Likewise, as highlighted by the SR 530 landslide which occurred on March 22, 2014, while models have been built that predict maximum runout potential premain, there are no explicit criteria for assessing delivery to public resources or risk to public safety.
+Observations of storm-induced landslides that have occurred since the current rules were implemented have shown that a sizable proportion of delivering hillslope landslides may originate from terrain that does not meet RIL criteria.
+Likewise, while models have been built that predict maximum runout potential, there are no explicit criteria for assessing delivery to public resources or risk to public safety.

-DNR's threshold determination under SEPA includes an evaluation of whether proposed forest practices are likely to increase the probability of a mass movement on or near the site (WAC 222-10-030(2)(a)(b)).
-This project will evaluate the degree to which the landforms described in the unstable slopes rules identify potentially unstable areas with a high that are likely to probability of impacting public resources or threaten publicand safety.
-The project will be designed to evaluate the original Forests & Fish Report Schedule L-1 research topic: "Test the accuracy and lack of bias of the criteria for identifying unstable landforms in predicting areas with a high risk of instability"..."
-The project replaces the Testing the Accuracy of Unstable Landform Identification Project, based on feedback from Policy at theirthe November 2010 meeting.
-At that meeting, UPSAG presented two interpretations of the original Forests & Fish
+This project will evaluate the degree to which the landforms described in the unstable slopes rules identify potentially unstable areas with a high probability of impacting public resources and safety.
+The project will be designed to evaluate the original Forests & Fish Report Schedule L-1 research topic: "Test the accuracy and lack of bias of the criteria for identifying unstable landforms in predicting areas with a high risk of instability."
+The project replaces the Testing the Accuracy of Unstable Landform Identification Project, based on feedback from Policy at the November 2010 meeting.
+At that meeting, UPSAG presented two interpretations of the original Forests & Fish Report Schedule L-1 topic and asked for direction as to how to proceed and prioritize efforts.
+UPSAG understood Policy's direction was to evaluate the landslide susceptibility of different slopes/landforms in the interest of evaluating current rule-identified landforms and identifying/characterizing additional potentially unstable landforms.